 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 When vets recommend a microchip to pet owners, they often say: “Well, my pet never leaves the yard!” or “My pet stays strictly indoors!”
 But owners of both indoor and outdoor pets should take advantage of microchipping, because invariably, even under the most diligent watch, pets get out of yards and houses.
 All it takes is an accidentally unlatched gate, a hole in the fence or the opening of a front door for a pet to make a quick getaway.
-And that’s not to mention other nightmares that could separate you from your pet — like
+And that’s not to mention other nightmares that could separate you from your pet—like natural disasters.

 Simply contact the microchip company to update your new contact information.
 Remember, a microchip is useless without being linked to the most current information.
 To ensure you’re aware of all the company’s procedures, ask your veterinary team questions about the specific microchip they recommend.

 It’s disheartening that most lost animals coming through veterinary clinics and animal shelters aren’t chipped.
 It’s always a relief to hear that magical beep and see an ID number on the scanner.
 This means that an owner is only a phone call away.
 And if every pet owner had this simple procedure done for his or her pet, there would be thousands more happy endings — just like Sage’s.

 Like this article?
 Have a point of view to share?
 Let us know!